How To Potty Train A Puppy Permanently! ULTIMATE Guide

 Dog Takes Forever To Pee

 Once your dog finishes going potty, that’s when you reward!
-Give them a hyped up “Yes!
-Good boy, or girl, you did terrific”.
+Give them a hyped-up.
+“Yes!
+Good boy, or girl, good job”.

 Get really enthusiastic, show them how proud you are of them for going potty.

 You can also reward them with a play session.
 Whatever you choose to do, make sure it’s creating positive associations with going potty outside.